-Rules, Regulations, and Social Benefits
+Rules, Regulations, and Social Benefits (UPDATED)

 - When there is competition between firms, workers are perfectly mobile, and consumers make their purchasing choices based on sound information, society overall benefits: goods are produced more efficiently, workers can opt for better working conditions, and consumers have access to lower prices and better quality.
-But, when these conditions are not fully met, the end result can be less than optimal.
+But, when these conditions are not fully met, the result can be less than optimal.
 Under what circumstances can a case be made for government regulation?

 - When an activity firms conduct imposes a cost on others, they tend to do a lot more of it than they would if they had to be responsible for all the costs.
 Pollution is a case in point.
 Companies may pollute the air or the nearby water in the process of production.
-If the firms don’t pay for the cost of their pollution, society does, through mechanisms such as sicker citizens, lower quality of life and costs to future generations through climate change.
+If the firms don’t pay for the cost of their pollution, society does, through mechanisms such as sicker citizens, lower quality of life, and costs to future generations through climate change.
 The government can force companies to take account of the social costs of their production by making them take actions that limit the amount they pollute.
 For example, factories and energy-producing facilities that burn coal have been required to install “scrubbers” to reduce the amount of pollution they emit.
-The cost of installing these scrubbers reduces firm profits, but improves the environment around these facilities, and even across a much wider area.
+The cost of installing these scrubbers reduces companies’ profits, but improves the environment around these facilities, and even across a much wider area.
 An individual company might benefit from the removal of regulations that prevent it from polluting, and its stock price could rise in anticipation of these benefits, but many others would be made worse off.

 - Providing consumers with important information is another example where government regulation can improve the lives of many people even while imposing some costs on individual companies.
-Consumers may have less information than firms do about the product the firm is selling, and it might be difficult for individuals to gather or evaluate relevant information.
+Consumers may have less information than companies do about the product the company is selling, and it might be difficult for individuals to gather or evaluate relevant information.
 When individuals buy food or drugs, they may not know the contents of the products, which may limit their ability to make informed decisions.
 As a result, the government may regulate the disclosure of nutrition information or ingredients.
 Similarly, individuals buying a house might not know whether there is lead paint on the walls, so sellers may be required to disclose this.